 My green card expired, and I’ve been outside the U.S. for more than a year.

-In this situation, an absence from the United States of one year more is the real problem.
+In this situation, an absence from the United States of one year or more is the real problem.
 A permanent resident who has been outside the United States for one year or more has likely abandoned his or her permanent resident status.
 There are potentially exceptions for certain individuals that qualify:

 - Reentry Permit